Zaracki/JS1-SquareEyes/README.md

 I have created the pages as was required from the site architecture of my chose brief: Home, List of Videos, A video page showing the product details (product details such as the description of the product, price and add to cart button), A checkout page, A checkout success, About, Contact.

 I also made adjustments/fixed some problems as suggested in my feedback.
 In my movies section i wanted a sorting system, the best way I found was to make a page for each genres to make it sort the selections when only using html and css.
 I have made the site responsive across a good amount of devices.
 As I used alot of grids I found that this help alot for me to make it look good for the smaller screens.
 I have learn alot now as I have coded my website that if I where to go back and design I would think differently on my design knowing how I would need to code.
-I feel that my design was very alright to code, and I would maybe start with mobile first and then desktop when I code my design and make it responsive.
+I like that my design was very minimalistic so it was good to code.
+I would try start with mobile first and then desktop next time when I code my design and make it responsive when dealing with media quaries.